Study Russian Online

 employee / employees

-Notes: Nouns in the Plural
+Nouns in the Plural

 Most Russian nouns usually have specific endings in plural, and each case has its particular endings for plural forms.
 We already know the nominative case, and we will examine formation of plural for nouns in the nominative case.